ankitgoel25/ankitgoel25/README.md

 - 👨🏽‍💻 Completed multiple internships as the Frontend and Software Developer.
 - 🧲 I love building beautiful frontend designs and up for CSS Battle anytime.
 - ⚒️ I also do [freelancing](http://lnkiy.in/ray_space).
 If you have something for me.
 Ping me!
-- 🌱 I’m currently exploring web3 domain and strengthening my problem solving skils.
+- 🌱 I’m currently exploring web3 domain and strengthening my problem solving skills.
 - 💬 Ask me about anything, I am happy to help!
 - 😄 Pronouns: he/him
 - 📫 How to reach me: [Click here](https://www.linkedin.com/in/ankitgoel25/)